Last Updated: October 10, 2024

 Miami University – Oxford has the funny nickname of “Mother of Fraternities.”
 WIth multiple fraternities having been founded at Miami University, the nickname is probably appropriate.
 However, this school isn’t impressive just for its wide offering of social organizations.
 In addition to more than 400 student organizations, Miami University offers master’s degrees in an impressive 67 areas of study.

 Among them is the Master of Gerontological Studies, offered through the Office for the Advancement of Research and Scholarship.
-This program prepares students for work in a variety of aging-related fields, such as research and academia, non-social work direct services, and policymaking.
+This program prepares students for work in a variety of aging-related fields including:

 It provides learners with hands-on experience both domestically and abroad through individualized field practicums.
 It also allows candidates to interact with other professionals in the field of aging through informal mentoring and research opportunities.
 The degree even provides assistantships to full-time students with full tuition waivers and stipends.